steve8708/compylr/README.md

 * Ultra high performance
   * You don't need to run your whole app on the server to render a template.
 So don't.
     Instead cross compile templates and sync state.
+* Angular application logic
+  * Use ng-click to trigger client __and__ server actions (e.g. changing states and routes) even without any browser javascript!
 * Client and server rendering (render on server, once app loaded renders on client)
 * Pushtate support (always keep urls in sync)
 * Simple state and route configuration